Cockapoo: Temperament

-Cockapoos are known for their affectionate nature and lively personalities, inheriting intelligence from both parents' breeds – the Cocker Spaniel and Poodle.
-This intelligence makes them generally easy to train, as they are eager learners and quick at mastering new tricks.
-It’s encouraged that owners enroll their cockapoos in puppy training classes for proper obedience and socialization.
+Cockapoos are known for their affectionate nature and lively personalities, with some believing that they inherit intelligence from both parents' breeds – the Cocker Spaniel and Poodle.
+It is felt this intelligence makes them generally easy to train.
+They are considered eager learners and quick at mastering new tricks when taught by a patient trainer.
 Cockapoos are energetic and require attention, exercise, and training to prevent boredom and potential recklessness.
-Due to their sociable nature, if left alone for too long cockapoos have been known to develop separation anxiety.
+Due to their sociable nature, if left alone for too long, cockapoos have been known to develop separation anxiety.

 Health

 Crossbreeds like cockapoos are generally healthy, and are known to have fewer predisposed health conditions compared to some purebred dogs.
 However, they do experience common health concerns such as allergies, glaucoma, hip dysplasia, and progressive retinal issues.

+Like their parent breeds, the cocker spaniel and poodle, they're prone to developing ear infections.
+This is likely because of the long floppy ears that they inherited from the cocker spaniel, and the curly-haired floppy ears that they inherited from the poodle – both of which trap moisture and increase the risk of infections.